DFPercush/PhysicalQuantity/README.txt

 		to use 'ar' to produce an .a file, so that will need to be updated as well, using g++ instead, to make a .so.

+	For Arduino development, you will need to run 'make arduino' in linux or a cygwin shell.
+		Some code must be self-generated before you copy it as an arduino library.
+See below.

 Including in other projects: